willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch07-the-westwall-welcome/content.md

 They locked eyes for a moment, two immovable dwarven forces meeting.
 Then Grimjaw smiled—a real smile that transformed his craggy face.
 "Challenge accepted, grandmother."

 "Good.
 Dinner's in two hours.
-Don't be late, or you'll get what's left, and what's left is usually claimed by Sarge."
+Don't be late, or you'll get what's left, and what's left is usually claimed by Tomaq."

-"Sarge?"
+"Tomaq?"
 Grimjaw asked.

 His question was answered by the emergence of a massive figure from the main tower.
 The orc had to duck his head and turn slightly sideways to clear the doorframe, a practiced movement that spoke of years navigating spaces built for smaller folk.
-Sarge was gray-skinned where most orcs were green, his left tusk broken off halfway, the remains capped with silver.
+Tomaq was gray-skinned where most orcs were green, his left tusk broken off halfway, the remains capped with silver.
 Watch-Sergeant chevrons were sewn onto his pauldron with precise stitches—his own work, Veyra knew, as the orc was surprisingly talented with a needle.

 He carried a two-handed battle-axe in one hand, the weapon looking almost delicate in his massive grip.
 His one good eye—the other hidden behind a leather patch—surveyed the group with professional assessment.

 "Another stray?"
-Sarge rumbled, his voice like grinding millstones.
+Tomaq rumbled, his voice like grinding millstones.

 "Another specialist," Thorne corrected, falling into the easy pattern of their friendship.
-"Master Grimjaw Ironbeard, meet Sergeant Grushak, called Sarge.
+"Master Grimjaw Ironbeard, meet Sergeant Grushak, called Tomaq.
 He keeps us from falling apart when you're not terrorizing us with training."

-"We're running out of room," Sarge observed, though his tone suggested this was merely a tactical consideration rather than a complaint.
+"We're running out of room," Tomaq observed, though his tone suggested this was merely a tactical consideration rather than a complaint.
 "Eastern tower's full.
 Western's got the armory.
 Northern's half-collapsed."

 "I'll fix that," Grimjaw stated matter-of-factly.
 "Stone tells me it just needs proper shoring.
 Week's work, maybe less.
 Then you'll have room for another dozen."

 "Just like that?"
-Sarge asked, his one eye narrowing with interest.
+Tomaq asked, his one eye narrowing with interest.

 "You got stone?"
 Grimjaw asked.